 There is semantic overlap between the TIMESERIES clause and the TIME_SLICE function with the following key differences:

-; it does not allow YEAR TO MONTH
+TIMESERIES only supports the interval qualifierDAY TO SECOND; it does not allow YEAR TO MONTH.

 => SELECT slice_time + <slice_length>;